Wowe-Peanut/Snail/README.md

 - [] Frame Interpolation:
   - Physics should run at a set rate different than renderer and the renderer should interpolate the positions AND normals
+  - "we can render sometime between the most current physics step and the step before that, meaning our rendering is actually slightly behind our simluation.
+As stated anecdotally in Fixed-Time-Step Implementation, this is both imperceptible to the user as well as common practice on all major games" - https://kirbysayshi.com/2013/09/24/interpolated-physics-rendering.html

 - [] Normal Movement:
   - The physics sims needs to update the normals somehow.
 Not quite sure how to go about this right now...